Vonng/pigsty/docs/PARAM.md

 name: `patroni_watchdog_mode`, type: `string`, level: `C`

-patroni watchdog mode: automatic,required,off. off by default
+In case of primary failure, patroni can use [watchdog](https://patroni.readthedocs.io/en/latest/watchdog.html) to shutdown the old primary node to avoid split-brain.

-default value is `off`
+patroni watchdog mode: `automatic`, `required`, `off`:

-* `off`: not using `watchdog`. avoid fencing node.
+* `off`: not using `watchdog`. avoid fencing at all.
+This is the default value.
-* `automatic`: Enable `watchdog` if the kernel has `softdog` enabled, not forced, default behavior.
+* `automatic`: Enable `watchdog` if the kernel has `softdog` module enabled and watchdog is owned by dbsu
-* `required`: Force `watchdog`, or refuse to start if `softdog` is not enabled on the system.
+* `required`: Force `watchdog`, refuse to start if `softdog` is not available

-Enabling Watchdog means that the system prioritizes ensuring data consistency and drops availability.
+default value is `off`, you should not enable watchdog on infra nodes to avoid fencing.

-If availability is more important to your system, it is recommended to turn off Watchdog on the infra nodes.
+For those critical systems where data consistency prevails over availability, it is recommended to enable watchdog.